chimanaco/zoomviewsample/README.md

 # zoomviewsample

-You can zoom camera preview, image and movie to the area you set (say, *2.5f) with original ration by pinch on Android.
+You can zoom camera preview, image and movie to the scale you set (say, *2.5) with original ratio by pinch on Android.

 * ZoomCameraView extends TextureView
 * ZoomImageView extends SurfaceView